Jordan Sinnott: Huddersfield Town

-He attended St Mary's Menston Catholic Voluntary Academy and, later, joined Huddersfield's Town Academy in the late 2000s, eventually becoming the captain of the under-18 team in 2012.
+He attended St Mary's Catholic High School in Menston and, later, joined Huddersfield's Town Academy in the late 2000s, eventually becoming the captain of the under-18 team in 2012.
 During the same year, Sinnott was offered a professional contract.

 Following the sacking of Simon Grayson as Huddersfield manager on 24 January 2013, the manager of the under-18 team, Mark Lillis, was promoted to the role of caretaker manager, and gave Sinnott his first appearance in the Huddersfield first team in their 1–1 draw against Leicester City in the 4th round of the FA Cup at the John Smith's Stadium on 26 January 2013.
 After the match, Sinnott expressed being positive on his debut and described himself as "not really the nervous type!"
 His first league appearance was as a substitute in Town's 6–1 defeat by Nottingham Forest at the City Ground on 19 February 2013.

 Despite only making two appearances, Sinnott was offered a new two-year contract by the club, which he signed, keeping him at the club until 2015.

 After eight years at the club, Sinnott was released by Huddersfield after having his contract terminated by mutual consent on 2 February 2015, with his contract due to expire in the summer.